-The problem is, when you are on the trails with your mountain bike, moving your hand on the handlebar to ring the bell is not ideal and could easily lead to a crash.
-There’s also the problem that you don’t have time to warn people until you are right near them, which is far too late.
+Moving your hand on the handlebar to ring the bell on the trails with your mountain bike is not ideal and could easily lead to a crash.
+There's also the problem that you don't have time to warn people until you are near them, which is far too late.

 The Timber Mountain Bike Bell

-While looking for a solution to this, I came across the Timber Mountain Bike Bell, which is getting lots of great reviews.
-So I decided to buy myself one and see if it’s any good.
+While looking for a solution, I came across the Timber Mountain Bike Bell, which is getting many great reviews.
+So I decided to buy myself one and see if it's good.

-Like many great things, simple is sometimes better, and the concept behind the Timber Mountain Bike Bell is straightforward.
+Like many great things, simple is sometimes better, and the Timber Mountain Bike Bell concept is straightforward.

-It’s a bell that you hang from your handlebars.
-Unlike normal bike bells, you don’t ring it; but instead, the vibration of your bike moving makes the bell ring.
+It's a bell that you hang from your handlebars.
+Unlike normal bike bells, you don't ring it; instead, your bike's movement makes the bell ring.